• Skip to primary navigation

 jars of seeds

-One of the most interesting parts of writing my GF cookbook has been learning the histories and nutritional profiles of the alternative grains.
+One of the most interesting parts of writing my GF cookbook has been learning the histories of the alternative grains.
 For example, did you know that amaranth was used by the Aztecs to build giant statues of their gods?
-Or that teff is the only grain to contain significant levels of vitamin C?
 Or that über-expensive and delicious chestnut flour was once considered loathsome peasant food?

 bowls of seeds